Grant Application Guidelines

 - To access a partially completed form, go to the Application Form page on the website, enter your email address and password and press Submit.

-- When completed, you should print the form, sign it and post it to the Weavers' Company at the address detailed on the form together with (a) a signed copy of the organisation's latest audited or independently examined accounts and (b) job descriptions if applying for salary funding.
+- When completed, print the form, sign it and post it to the Weavers' Company at the address detailed on the form together with your supporting documents.

 - It is not possible to download a blank application form.
 A partially completed form can be printed by navigating to the final page, agreeing to the terms and conditions and then selecting Print.
 You can then view all the questions and log back into your application to enter additional data.